flimshaw/Valiant360/README.md

 	<div class="valiantContainer" data-video-src="videos/my-video.mp4"></div>
 ```

-Or, if you wish to use it to view a photo
+Or, if you wish to use it to view a photo:
 ```
 	<div class="valiantContainer" data-photo-src="videos/my-photo.jpg"></div>
 ```